MongoDB integration with FastNetMon Advanced

 sudo mongorestore --username administrator --password `sudo cat /etc/fastnetmon/keychain/.mongo_admin` --drop /tmp/folder_with_incompressed_backup

-And ask FastNetMon to re-read new configuration:
+Then, ask FastNetMon to re-read the new configuration:

 sudo fcli commit